Replace Into - MySql Query

 Summary:

-REPLACE INTO becomes more efficient from DELETE FROM… INSERT INTO… but much slower performer than an UPDATE statement.
-Use “INSERT … ON DUPLICATE KEY UPDATE…” as an alternative if you’re looking a single unique column table (Primary Key).
+Use “INSERT … ON DUPLICATE KEY UPDATE…” if you’re looking a single unique column table (Primary Key).